GraphStreamingProject/Landscape/README.md

 ip-172-31-69-241.ec2.internal
 ```
 * Example hostfile
 Here the first entry is the main node and we restrict it to only running a single MPI process.
 This ensures all the workers are running on the worker nodes.
+With the hostfile, for whatever reason mpi gets angry if you don't use the ip addresses and use the hostname or dns address instead.
 ```
-ip-172-31-75-183 slots=1 max_slots=1
+172.31.75.183 slots=1 max_slots=1
-ip-172-31-73-198
+172.31.73.198 slots=4
-ip-172-31-69-241
+172.31.69.241 slots=4
 ```

 ### 4. Setup ssh keys